 Canned Dog Food

-Canned dog food is a cooked processed pet food.
-It’s cooked and sealed similar to human canned foods.
+Canned dog food is cooked processed pet food.
+It’s cooked and sealed, similar to human canned foods.
 The base is comprised of mostly meat products.
-It typically consists of a combination of fresh, frozen and meat byproducts.
-These are then mixed with minerals, vitamins and sometimes grains.
+It typically consists of a combination of fresh, frozen, and meat byproducts.
+These are then mixed with minerals, vitamins, and sometimes grains.
 The dog food product is heated as it’s mixed.
-This allows the starch to start gelatinizing and the proteins begin to denature.
-This process improves flavor as well as the texture of the end product.
+This allows the starch to start gelatinizing, and the proteins begin to denature.
+This process improves the flavor as well as the texture of the end product.

 HPP (High-Pressure Pasteurization) in Raw Dog Food

 Raw dog food is put into sealed packages in a large water tank.
-Water completely surrounds the product in the sealed package.
-Cold water is then pumped into the chamber at a very high pressure.
-This squishes bacteria to death.
+Water surrounds the product in the sealed packaging.
+Coldwater is then pumped into the chamber at very high pressure.
+This pressure squishes bacteria to death.
 Some bacteria can survive the pressure, but it would be hard for them to withstand the sudden pressure change that occurs upon opening the tank.
-Some cell walls are damaged rendering the product unattractive and may alter the taste in the process.
-This process is best for products with a high moisture content.
+Some cell walls are damaged, rendering the product unattractive and may alter the taste in the process.
+This process is best for products with high moisture content.
 HPP typically adds a shelf life of 2-3 times longer than minimally processed raw dog food.
 I do believe this pet food processing is better than that of other processed pet food.
-Unfortunately it doesn’t meet the quality and freshness of a minimally processed raw dog food.
+Unfortunately, it doesn’t meet the quality and freshness of a minimally processed raw dog food.

 Minimally Processed Colorado Raw Dog Food

-The best raw dog foods, especially Aunt Jeni’s Homemade, Mile High Raw non-completes, and Tefco Performance Dog, is minimally processed.
-In addition, no cooking and/or pasteurization in the process allows for a natural, wholesome dog food that dogs and cats thrive on.
-A minimally processed raw dog food typically goes through a rough grind in order to create a consistent, balanced mix.
-Is properly tempered in the mixing process and quickly flash frozen.
-Anything further would lessen the products natural composition and quality.
+The best raw dog foods, especially Aunt Jeni’s Homemade, Mile High Raw non-completes, and Tefco Performance Dog, are minimally processed.
+Also, no cooking or pasteurization in the process allows for a natural, wholesome dog food that dogs and cats thrive on.
+A minimally processed raw dog food typically goes through a rough grind to create a consistent, balanced mix.
+It is adequately tempered in the mixing process and quickly flash frozen.
+Anything further would lessen the product’s natural composition and quality.
 The best things in life are meant to be simple, minimally processed raw dog food is no different.